-January 20--Today I shared on Facebook that today was the day that I had two minor car wrecks, six years apart.
+January 20--This day in history was the day that I had two minor car wrecks, six years apart.
+I was sued by both of the other drivers!
+Bad luck for sure!
 While shopping in Wal-mart a few years ago, I saw someone that triggered some really negative emotions in me regarding one of those wrecks.

 I was floored.

 To be honest, I was scared to death that we would lose everything.

 The lawsuit went to court in front of a jury, and I was an emotional mess; it was very traumatic for me.
 Although he was ultimately suing my insurance company, I took it very personally.
 He ended up being awarded a portion of his request.
 The insurance company paid.
 We moved on with our lives.

 Confession time: I avoided her.
 I went down different aisles so as to avoid eye contact.
 [Mature, I know].
 Our daughters had grown up together; had played ball together.
 Yet and still, I was having a hard time even smiling in her direction.